 Tunic (Stola)

 Every woman wore a Tunic.
-The tunics worn by women were ankle-length.
-They were either form-fitting or loose.
-They also had long sleeves.
+They were mostly ankle-length, form-fitting or loose with long sleeves.

 Palla